-The SAP Cloud Platform can also play a crucial role in the migration and upgrade itself, for example by extending the capabilities of legacy applications into the cloud.
-It can even be useful on its own, allowing developers to build applications without investing in a HANA landscape.
+SAP Cloud Platform can also play a crucial role in the SAP cloud migration and upgrade processes.
+For example, by using the SAP Cloud PaaS, developers and SAP admins can extend the capabilities of their SAP legacy applications into the cloud.
+It also allows developers to build applications without requiring an investment in a HANA landscape.

 Cloud Hosting and Your Managed Services Strategy